-The White House Says The Mueller Report Summary Completely Exonerates Trump
+The White House's Response To The Mueller Report Summary Gets One Thing Wrong

 Special counsel Robert Mueller delivered his report on Russia's meddling in the 2016 presidential election to Attorney General William Barr on Friday, and on Sunday, Barr released a summary of the report to Congress in the form of a four-page letter.
 Though the findings were vague regarding the president's actions, the White House responded to the Mueller report summary with a brief, celebratory statement.

 The letter stated that the special counsel's investigation could not find evidence that Trump campaign officials knowingly colluded with Russian officials or the Russian government.
 But it takes a more wishy-washy stance on whether Trump obstructed justice, according to Politico.